IBM-Bluemix-Docs/simulated-instrument-analytics/examples.md

 <!--Postman example name is "t0 scenario pricing" -->

 To observe how an instrument might behave under an alternate set of market conditions (a "stress test"), you can submit a POST request and specify multiple days in the future by using the `simulation-days` field.
-To use this example to test the service, replace `api-key` with your service key, specify one or more instruments in the `id-list`, specify one or more analytics, specify a scenario set name, and specify multiple `simulation-days`.
+To use this example to test the service, replace `api-key` with your service key and `instance-id` with your UUID, specify one or more instruments in the `id-list`, specify one or more analytics, specify a scenario set name, and specify multiple `simulation-days`.
 <!--To create a scenario file, you can prepare one yourself or use the [{{site.data.keyword.predmarketscenario_short}} service](/docs/services/PredictiveMarketScenarios/index.html).-->

 ```
-curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "X-ibm-api-key: <api-key>" -H "Content-Type:application/json" -d '{ "id-list": [{ "id": "IBM", "type":"ric" }],  "analytics" : ["Dirty Price","Clean Price", "Effective Duration"],"ibm-scenario-set-name" : "IBM_EquityIndexShifts_AllCurves", "simulation-days" : [0,6,13,18,30] }'
+curl -X POST https://us-south.sia.cloud.ibm.com/v2/simulate -H "Authorization-api-key: <api-key>" -H "Authorization-instance-id:<uuid>" -H "Content-Type:application/json" -d '{ "id-list": [{ "id": "IBM", "type":"ric" }],  "analytics" : ["Dirty Price","Clean Price", "Effective Duration"],"ibm-scenario-set-name" : "IBM_EquityIndexShifts_AllCurves", "simulation-days" : [0,6,13,18,30] }'
 ```
 {:codeblock}